3d-pli/fastpli/README.md

 The PLI simulation library simPLI supports mpi.

 ## Volume generation:
-The generated volume will be splitt corresponding to the mpi processes.
+The generated volume will be split corresponding to the mpi processes.
 Each mpi process calculates the label_field and vector_field volume seperatly.

 ## PLI simulation:
 Each mpi process simulates the light-tissue interaction on its volume.
 When a light beam needs to change to a neighboured volume, it is transmitted via mpi communication.